Yes, we are a real group of people, as we mention on our website, and now it’s time to hear from some of us and see who we are!

 And, although the period in which the story takes place was a time when people weren’t as forward thinking as they are today, I also love how they still manage to have characters that display emotional intelligence and have the capacity to think progressively.

 Of course, the love story between Jamie and Claire is so powerful.
 I have never seen another fictional couple like theirs.
 Outlander has been a great way to bond with my friends and family, and it’s even helped me make more friends since I started watching it.
+See pictures from my recent Outlander Tour.

 ~ Margot – Boston, Massachusetts